phylovi/bito/README.md

 * Prefer a functional style: returning variables versus modifying them in place.
 Because of return value optimization, this doesn't have a performance penalty.
 * [RAII](https://en.cppreference.com/w/cpp/language/raii).
 No `new`.
-* Avoid classic/raw pointers except as const parameters to functions.
+* Classic/raw pointers are used as non-owning references only.
 * Prefer [variable names and simple coding practices](https://blog.codinghorror.com/coding-without-comments/) to code comments.
   If that means having long identifier names, that's fine!
   If you can't make the code use and operation inherently obvious, please write documentation.